alinahid477/tbsonpubliccloud/README.md

 However, There're a lot of steps to get TBS going in a k8s cluster.

 In this repository I have created a bootstraped docker container that will
-- On the first run will install TBS on a K8S cluster, saving you at least 4-5 hours worth of tasks and lots of binaries installtion on your host machine.
+- On the first run will launch tbsinstall wizard.
+This will install/deploy TBS on a K8S cluster, saving you at least 4-5 hours worth of tasks and lots of binaries installtion on your host machine.
+- Provide you with an intuitive UI to deploy TBS Builder (`~/binaries/tbsbuilderwizard --help`).
+This wizard can also work via parameters.
+This makes this docker suitable for pipeline automation too.
-- Then give you shell access (from 2nd run onwards) for interacting with the TBS on a k8s cluster as well as the k8s cluster itself.
+- It also provides you bash access (from 2nd run onwards) for interacting with the TBS on a k8s cluster as well as the k8s cluster itself.

 ***This should simplify the Day0 tasks of installing a TBS on a k8s cluster.***

 **Please note:** *This installer does not work with ECR*

 ## Pre-Requisit
-The host computer with docker-ce installed.
+The host computer with docker-ce or docker-ee installed.

 ## Prepare